+The non-current amounts due to subsidiaries are non-trade in nature, unsecured and non-interest bearing.
 The current amounts due to related company are non-trade in nature, unsecured, non-interest bearing, repayable upon demand.
+In 2019, all non-current amounts due to subsidiaries have been fully settled.